A plate of Pacific oysters: heaven! You can order them from Willapa Oysters. Photo by James Antrim | IST.

 From Skookum Inlet, Washington with typical Pacific oyster flavors—plump, sweet and fruity.

-The Bélon (Ostrea angasi) iso called the angasi oyster, European flat oyster and mud oyster.
+The Bélon (Ostrea angasi) is also called the angasi oyster, European flat oyster and mud oyster.
 This species, from the estuary of the Bélon River in southern Brittany, France, once dominated European oyster production.
 Unfortunately disease has sharply reduced the harvests.
 Today, the hardier Pacific oyster accounts for more than 75% of Europe’s oyster production.
 U.S. oyster growers farm Bélons in small quantities on both coasts.
 They are prized for their unique tannic seawater flavor (some say they are dry and metallic), and sell for a substantial premium—two or three times the price of the far more plentiful Pacific oysters.
 The Bélon has an AOC classification.

 Some oyster farmers in Maine are cultivating what are sold as “Bélon” oysters.
 This is incorrect and illegal: Only oysters harvested from the Bélon River in Brittany, France can be called Bélon oysters.
 You can’t call a Bordeaux blend wine made in America “Bordeaux.”
 These oysters can properly be called European oysters or flat oysters, but “Bélon” has the world-famous name and the AOC-protected classification.
 Even flat oysters grown elsewhere in France cannot be called “Bélon,” but are called “plate,” the French word for flat.
 Feel free to correct your purveyor.
 However incorrectly named, the Maine flat oysters are a perfectly fine product, with a tangy, metallic flavor.